ethan626/magic-square/README.md

 # magic-square

-Genetic algorithm to solve magic squares
+This is a Genetic algorithm written in Common Lisp which solves nxn magic squares.